pathminder/pathminder.github.io/_classes/rogue-hidden-blade-unchained.md

       14: 2 advanced talents
       18: 3 advanced talents
     text: |
-      At 10th level and every 4 levels thereafter, a rogue can choose an unchained [rogue advanced talent](/rogue-advanced-talents/).
+      At 10th level and every 4 levels thereafter, a rogue can choose an unchained [rogue advanced talent](/rogue-advanced-talents/) in place of a rogue talent.

   - name: master strike
     type: Ex